|Dawn – five minutes after six in the morning|

 The turtles are normally gone well before dawn, however, occasionally a female will still be laying eggs at sunrise having spent too long searching for a perfect nesting site during the night.

-Before the creation of the turtle conservation program, and the Isla Mujeres turtle farm, the chances of a turtle egg hatching, and the new babies surviving were miniscule.
+Before the creation of the turtle conservation program, and the Isla Mujeres turtle farm, la tortugranja, the chances of a turtle egg hatching and the new babies surviving were miniscule.
 Dogs, birds, and humans all preyed on the eggs.
 If the eggs did hatch then large fish and more sea birds would gobble up the delicious hatchlings as they dashed for the ocean.
-Every year the Isla Mujeres turtle farm gathers the eggs, then raises and releases up to ninety thousand baby turtles.
-It’s a wondrous sight.

 On this morning Sparky and I did our usual amble along to the gas station, and then I decided to walk back home along the beach.
-About half-way home I noticed our neighbour Amy was out with their new puppy, Bosch, giving him a chance to have a morning pee.
+About half-way home I noticed our neighbour Amy was out with her dogs.
 Bosch was excitedly barking at something in the ocean so Sparky and I headed over to see what the excitement was all about.

 We can only hope that Teresa the Tortuga survives to return, again and again, to this beach.